chrissnead/Home_Value_Analysis/README.md

 * Circle - Christopher

 ## Goal
-Build a model that estimates a home prices in Portland based on home characteristics (bedrm/bath, sqft, year built, etc) and location characteristics (zip, crime, unemployment, etc).
+Build a model that estimates a home prices in Portland based on home characteristics (bedrm/bath, sqft, year built, etc) and location characteristics (zip, crime, unemployment, income, population density, etc).
 In addition to the predictive model will also study market trends and draw some informative conclusions to help understand the market.

 ## Process
 The proposed process includes the following steps and tools:

 ### 1) Collect Data
-We have gathered home prices and home characteristics from Kaggle and complementing with location characteristics from: Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, etc
+We have gathered home prices and home characteristics from Kaggle and complementing with location characteristics from: Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, Census.gov, etc

 Add any webscraping??